JoeyBryson/joey_AES/BUILD.md

 - (Optional) Wine for testing Windows executables on Linux

 ### Windows
-- GCC compiler (via MinGW-w64 or MSYS2)
+- GCC + Make via MinGW-w64 (MSYS2 or WinLibs)
-- GNU Make
+- Git (optional; you can also download a ZIP)
-- Windows SDK (bcrypt.lib for cryptographic functions)
+- Administrator privileges for install/uninstall

 ---